daisiekbzr/daisiekbzr/README.md

 ## Hi, I'm Daisie 👾

-### I decided to switch careers and pursue my passion so here I am!
+### I decided to switch careers and pursue my passion so here I am 🚀

 - 🔭 I'm studying <strong>Computer Science</strong> at Vrije Universiteit Amsterdam.
 I'm a Business Analyst with a BBA who believes in a lifelong learning so - I flipped my life around.
 - 🌱 I started my programming journey with PostgreSQL and HTML/CSS in March '23.
 I am now learning <strong>C++</strong>.